-MOVER: Tony Saccone, Town Councilor SECONDER: Tim Ryan, Town Councilor
+MOVER: Tony Saccone SECONDER: Tim Ryan

-2. MOTION to recommend the Town Council authorize the Finance Director to revise the tracking of the American Rescue Plan Act (ARPA) in Account #21010103-54500-G0014 (Historic District - Building Maintenance- ARPA) to move \$55,575.17 from the Sawmill Projects to the Nathan Lester House Projects to facilitate the Nathan Lester House Exterior Rehabilitation work (Bid #2024-03).
+2. MOTION to authorize the Finance Director to revise the tracking of the American Rescue Plan Act (ARPA) funding in account #21010103-54500-G0014 (Historic District - Building Maintenance- ARPA) to transfer \$55,575.17 from the Sawmill Projects to the Nathan Lester House Projects to facilitate the Nathan Lester House Exterior Rehabilitation work (Bid #2024-03).